wisecg/LAT/README.md

 - `lat3`: tune and apply burst cut
 - `lat-expo`: exposure and efficiency
 - `spec-fit`: final spectrum fits

-Properties of the data sets, including background, calibration, special runs, and detector info is stored in `dsi.py` Run lists come from `./data/runs*.json`
+- `dsi.py`: properties of the data sets, including background, calibration, special runs, and detector info
-Convenience functions are in `waveLibs.py`
+- `./data/runs*.json`: run lists for bkg runs (match `DataSetInfo.cc`), calibration, and special runs
+- `waveLibs.py`: convenience functions
 There are a lot of half-baked ideas, some useful, in `LAT/sandbox`.

 ### Authors